-For the development of the first version of our consent request UI we used the exemplifying use case scenario introduced in D1.3 Policy, transparency and compliance guidelines V1:
+For the development our consent request UIs we used the exemplifying use case scenario introduced in D1.3 Policy, transparency and compliance guidelines V1:

 Sue buys a wearable appliance for fitness tracking from BeFit.
 She is presented with a dynamic informed consent request, comprised of a data usage policy that describes which data shall be collected, why they are collected, how they will be processed, stored and shared in order to give her fitness-related information.